 This hinges on the (possibly false) move from

-S1 bearing relationship R to S2 and then, in turn, both S1 and S2 necessitating S3.
+S1 bearing relationship R to S2 and then, in turn, both S1 and S2, “via” R, necessitating S3.

 iii) However, S1 standing in relation R to S2 may necessitate S3.

-I really don't know what's going on here.
-Prima facie, it's hard to see why there can't be a necessitating relation between S1 and S2, yet, on the other hand, when S1 and S2 are taken together (via relation R), S1 and S2 can indeed necessitate S3.
+I really don’t know what’s going on here.
+Prima facie, it’s hard to see why there cannot be a relation of necessitation when both S1 and S2 necessitate S3.
+Yet, on the other hand, when S1 and S2 are taken together via relation R, then both S1 and S2 can indeed necessitate S3.

-In a seminar entitled 'Phillip Goff on Non-Compositional Panpsychism', Philip Goff claims that the “mind is multiply located”.
-This, at first glance, seems to create a problem for much of what's been said above.
-However, Goff (in the seminar) doesn't really provide much detail for this position.
+In a seminar entitled ‘Phillip Goff on Non-Compositional Panpsychism’, Goff claims that the “mind is multiply located”.
+This, at first glance, seems to create a problem for much of what’s been argued above.
+That said, Goff (in this seminar) doesn’t really provide much detail for this position.
 And even if there are arguments in its favour, they may not make much of a difference to what has been argued.

-Again, prima facie, if the mind is multiply located and “wholly present many times in the brain” (as Goff also says), then this does seem to create problems for the positions enunciated above.
-Though what do Goff's claims mean?
-Surely if the mind (i.e., not minds in the plural) is multiply located, then that seems to go against claims about “little subjects”.
+Prima facie, if the mind is multiply located and (as Goff also says) “wholly present many times in the brain”, then this seems to create problems for the positions on phenomenal bonding enunciated above.
+That said, what do Goff’s claims mean?
+Surely if the mind (i.e., not minds in the plural) is multiply located, then that must surely go against claims about “little subjects” which bond together.
 It also seems to rule out any (strong) point of “bonding”.
-If the mind is multiply located (as well as wholly present many times), then there doesn't seem to be a (strong) requirement for either little subjects or their bonding.
+If the mind is multiply located (as well as wholly present many times), then there doesn’t seem to be a (strong) requirement for either little subjects or their bonding together.